 Nobody tell Sporty, the thought alone will be enough to make her brain itch.

-How you declutter is super important, but what I’ve since come to realise is that we’re all very quick to toss something because it appears to be past its sell-by date.
+How you dispose of things is super important, but what I’ve since come to realize is that we’re all very quick to get rid of things because they appear to be past their sell-by date.

 This is not an excuse to hoard, mind you.
 I’m simply suggesting that you think carefully before trashing something.
-Can it be upcycled, for example?
-Perhaps all it needs is a good clean?
+Can it be upcycled or perhaps all it needs is a good clean?